-Asian Americans make up roughly 5.6 percent of the total American population as of 2021.
+Asian Americans make up roughly 5.6 percent of the total American population as of 2022.
+The Asian-American population is expected to continue growing rapidly over the years.

 The largest ethnic groups represented in the census were Chinese (3.79 million), Filipino (3.41 million), Indian (3.18 million), Vietnamese (1.73 million), Korean (1.7 million), and Japanese (1.3 million).